• Skip to primary navigation

 Navy and gold pots with tulips

 Here's the Mountaineer tribute complete with potted tulips.
-We left the plants in their nursery pots so that you could remove them for watering, or to easily switch out them out with something new.
+We left the plants in their nursery pots so that you could remove them for watering, or to easily switch out them out with other florals or greenery.

 Gerbera daisies in white pots